beetfrozen33/CCNA/CCNA Introduction to Network 17.8.2 Build a Small Network.md

 ##### Memory Buffering Methods

-- **Port-based memory** : Frames in queues to specific incoming and outgoint ports
+- **Port-based memory** : Frames in queues to specific incoming and outgoing ports
 - **Shared memory**: All Frames into a common memory buffer

-Share memory buffering => better ability to store larger frames with fewer dropped frames.
+Share memory buffering => better ability to **store larger frames with fewer dropped frames.

 ##### Duplex and Speed Settings